Z3TA/webide/README.txt

 If you are on a remote server:
 ```
-node server/server.js --ip=192.168.122.50 --username=test --password=secret -nochroot
+node server/server.js --ip=192.168.122.50 --username=admin --password=admin -nochroot
 ```
 Replace the IP with your public IP-address.

-If you want to host many users you need to setup the editor as a cloud IDE.
-See instructions further down in this readme ...
+If you want to host many users you need to setup the editor as a [cloud IDE](#cloudIDE).